combattardigrade/flashcards/README.md

 Installs the modules and dependencies required to start the application.

 ## `yarn start`
-Run the app in development mode inside an Android emulator.<br>
+Runs the app in development mode inside an Android emulator.<br>
 Make sure you run an Android emulator before running the app.

 *The app has only been tested for Android.